willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 <i class="fa fa-times" style="font-size:22px;"></i> Delete: Delete the selected components.

+### Simulations

 **DC**:  Find the DC voltages and currents, also called the *operating point*.

 **AC**: Sweep the AC frequency, plot voltage or current vs. frequency.

 **TRAN**: Transient response.
 Find the time response, plot voltage or current vs. time.

+<i class="fa fa-download"></i> Download: Saves the TRAN or AC data as a .csv file (comma-separated variables) called data.csv in your Downloads folder.
+This type of file can be opened in Excel or MatLab.

 ## Device models